Mouse, Monitors

 Fitts' Law in real life

-Anyway, it is easier to see and to target the mouse pointer, if the surface of an element is larger.
+Anyway, it is easier to see and to target the mouse pointer, if the cursor is bigger and better to distinguish on large screens.

 - - - - - -